vcidst/minimal-mistakes/_posts/2019-04-23-import-oracle-dump-file-to-sql-server.md

 ### Restoring dump file
 Thanks to Andrew on StackExchange DBA^[se-dba]

 4. Open Powershell on Windows.
-Replace your password with password in the command below
+Replace your password with password in the command below.
 ```
 C:\>sqlplus system/password